Do you struggle with making Italian meatballs? Do you resort to buying the frozen kind?

 - 1 pound ground veal broken into 1 inch pieces

-- Place cubed white bread and evaporated milk into a large mixing bowl, tossing to combine.
+- Place the cubed white bread and evaporated milk into a large mixing bowl, tossing to combine.
 Allow to sit while you prepare other ingredients.
-Bread will start to disintegrate.
+Bread will start to disintegrate and absorb milk.

-- Add micrograted onion and garlic to bread, mix well.
-Add parsley through ground beef bullion, mixing until combined.
+- Add the grated onion and garlic to the bread, mix well.
+Add the parsley, eggs, salt, pepper and beef bouillon, continue to mix well.

-- Take a good amount of meat and toss back and forth between your hands to pack.
+- Take 2-3 tablespoons of meat and toss back and forth between your hands to pack.
 Meatballs should be approximately 2-3 inches wide (I like big meatballs!)

-- Place onto a broiler pan, make sure meatballs are not touching.
-Bake for 20 minutes, placing on broil for the last 2 minutes of cooking.
+- Place onto a broiler pan or a baking sheet fitted with a wire rack, make sure the meatballs are not touching.
+Bake for 20 minutes or until lightly browned.

-- Remove and either allow to cool.
-Freeze or simmer in your favorite marinara sauce.
+- Remove and simmer in the the prepared tomato sauce or your other favorite sauce.